Meghan Markle Loves This Lipstick (and It's Inspired by This Possible Royal Wedding Guest)

 RELATED PHOTOS: Now You Can Shop Meghan Markle’s Favorite Beauty Products

-According to a representative for British makeup artist Charlotte Tilbury, there’s a rumor circling around the beauty world that the 36-year-old former Suits actress has a favorite lipstick shade from the pro’s eponymous cosmetics line.
+According to a source, there’s a rumor circling around the beauty world that the 36-year-old former Suits actress has a favorite lipstick shade from the pro’s eponymous cosmetics line.
 It’s the Charlotte Tilbury Matte Revolution lipstick in Very Victoria, a taupe-y nude shade that’s of course created in honor of — and named after — Victoria Beckham.
+Tilbury recently created a shade inspired by Markle’s soon-to-be sister-in-law as well, called “The Duchess”.

-And that’s not all.
-The insider, who represents Japanese skincare brand Tatcha as well, says she’s also a fan of the brand’s Polished Classic Rice Enzyme Powder, which is a dry powder that’s massaged onto the skin in order to gently exfoliate away dry, dead skin cells.
+The insider says she’s also a fan of Japanese skincare brand Tatcha’s Rice Enzyme Powder, which is a powder formula that mixes with water to gently exfoliate the skin.

+Markle has also shared her lip balm of choice, the Fresh Sugar lip balm in Candy.
+“I have searched high and low and tried every kind of lip balm but this is the very best.
+Soft, kissable, buttery lips.
+I swear by it,” she once told Beauty Banter.

+And when it comes to her perfect hair, she swears by every wave aficionado’s go-to spray.
+Markle told Birchbox, “There is nothing like a hair flip!
+When my hair is feeling a little weighted, Suanne, my hair artist on set, has me bend forward and she sprays a little Oribe Dry Texturizing Spray or nothing at all, and then has me ‘flip back hard’ to give my hair a little extra bounce.”

 So if it’s her skin or lipstick shade you’re after, these products are worth a try.